NadaMohamedAbdAllah8/Import-employees/README.md

 2. Start the queue by running `php artisan queue:work`

 3. To login as an admin user, go to http://127.0.0.1:8000/login (using default host and port) and use `admin@admin.com` as the username and `password` as the password.

-## More to add

-A. Tests
-B. Notification when the import is over